Is BMI a Reliable Measure -Time to Measure Up

 • KPBS, Radio Top Reasons why BMI Is Bogus Discussion, Kevin Devlin

 • Business Insider, BMI Charts are Bogus: Real Best Way to Tell If You’re a Healthy Weight, Marianne Guenot, Oct 3, 2022.
-THANK YOU

 Rachele, Founder